 IC Subtypes & Phenotypes

 Spend anytime in an IC support group and you learn, very quickly, that patients are often very different.
 Some patients struggle high levels of pain while others have only frequency or urgency.
 Some have bladders that are profoundly wounded and bleeding while others have normal, healthy bladder walls.
 Tight, dysfunctional pelvic floor muscles are found in many but not all patients.
-A smaller group of patients struggle with of related conditions to IC (irritable bowel syndrome, vulvodynia, prostatodynia, fibromyalgia) while others have none other health problems.
+A smaller group of patients struggle with of related conditions to IC (irritable bowel syndrome, vulvodynia, prostatodynia, fibromyalgia) while others have no other health problems.
 Clearly, there are distinct variations (subtypes, phenotypes), in the IC patient community and a “one treatment fits all” approach is inappropriate and ineffective.

 - Hunner’s Lesions – Roughly 5 to 10% of patients have Hunner’s lesions on their bladder wall.
 This is known as “classic IC.”